Yousef-Heiba/Venom-Vision-Hackathon/README.md

 - An **ESP32-CAM** module that acts as the robot’s “eyes,” running an embedded machine-learning model.
 - A **Nano-based main controller** that acts as the “brain,” translating detection results into motion and behaviour.
 - A dedicated **data-collection sketch** for capturing camera images to train custom models (e.g., using Edge Impulse).
+- Object classification/detection embedded ML model with 97% accuraccy and a response time of 165ms processed on the ESP32 Cam

 The goal is to create a small, self-contained platform for experimenting with embedded AI, legged locomotion, and reactive behaviours.